L2N6H5B3/SoftSled2/README.md

 * OnMediaEvent requests are working via the AxWMP control, though this will need to be revisited if the WMP control will not be used moving into the future.
 * Interface sounds (through RDP or local) currently being worked out

+## Current Questions
+* The Protocol String is never queried by the Media Center Host via the devcaps Virtual Channel.
+Unsure why, as this should likely be queried and used to form the RTSP server endpoint provided to the client to play.
+* Could the Protocol String request be affected by the name (XTY) string that is given by the Extender device when requested?
+* Could the Protocols already be worked out via the UPnP comms that happens prior to connection to the Media Center Host?
+* Is the lack of a working DRMRI or WMDRM-ND service causing the non WMV playback to fail?
+* Could codecs on the Media Center Host (or the lack thereof) be causing the issues with playback failure?
+* Do non-Sample Music tracks play as normal?
+* When sending the DSLR CreateService request for the DRMRI DRM Transmitter service, why does it return a NOINTERFACE (0x80004002) error when given the correct ClassID and ServiceID GUIDs?
+* There is slightly different behaviour for MP4 or AVI videos when compared to WTV files and the message that appears - why?

 ## Finished Elements
 * Initial Device Configuration
 * Device Services Remoting (DSLR)